calebwagner/game-hub/README.md

-# GameHub
+# GameHub Fork from CodeWithMosh

 GameHub is a video game discovery web app that helps you find new and interesting games to play.
 With GameHub, you can search for games by platform, genre, and more.

-This is the project we build in my Ultimate React course.
 You can find the full course at: https://codewithmosh.com

 ## Getting Started

 To get started with GameHub, follow these steps:

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.